 Querying i.e. retrieving the list of EMF objects that meet a specific criteria by only navigating the object graph, finding the right objects, plus loops and if-elses... is inconvenient!
 Not to mention the performance of the lookup would be very slow on large models.
+Fortunately there are several solutions (actually, alternatives, since there are still some restrictions) for this:

 * Finds a refill that is in Refill::STATUS_POSTED status matching this code.